StackVista/stackstate-docs/use/stackstate-ui/explore_mode.md

 ![Perspectives](../../.gitbook/assets/v51_perspective_buttons.png)

-As in any StackState view, explore mode gives you access to data from your IT landscape in all available [StackState perspectives](../concepts/perspectives.md).
+As in any Rancher Observability view, explore mode gives you access to data from your IT landscape in all available [Rancher Observability perspectives](../concepts/perspectives.md).
 Each perspective shows different data from the filtered \(or unfiltered\) components.
 Use the perspective buttons across the top of the screen to switch between them:

 * [Topology Perspective](perspectives/topology-perspective.md)
 * [Metrics Perspective](perspectives/metrics-perspective.md)